 Many shows follow an A-B-A form for this format, meaning one series has a short in the first slot and in the last.
 This "A" series is generally the one that gives the whole show its name.
 The middle slot is filled by a second "B" series, that may or may not get billing in the Title Sequence.
 The "B" series is often in the same universe as the "A" series, and the two can often Crossover, with the virtue that everyone who has seen the one will almost inevitably see the other.
 Hanna-Barbera liked this format for its Cartoon Network original shows, and many of its older productions.

 This form has some advantages.
-The short episodes are easier to produce in parallel, since writing and animation tasks can be farmed out to a bigger staff, resulting in higher productivity.
-This, and carrying a comedic story for 22 minutes can be tricky.
-A six-minute short doesn't give the premise of a joke enough time to run out of steam.
+Objectively, the short episodes are easier to produce in parallel, since writing and animation tasks can be farmed out to a bigger staff, resulting in higher productivity.
+Subjectively, in some ways it's easier to write a short story.
+It can be tricky to write enough comedy to fill 22-minutes of airtime when you're beholden to a fast-paced television schedule.
+If you only have to come up with a simple six-minute story though, you can probably think of enough material to fill that time.

 This is different from an Animated Anthology, in that a specific two or three series are used, and both are made new for this format.
 Animated Anthologies have widely variable structures within a given episode, while Three Shorts shows are usually locked into the exact form.